UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Cloning a GitHub repository is not the same as downloading it to your computer.
 When you clone it you are downloading the files and all the project history including the commits and their associated messages.
-The information about your project that are not the files themselves is downloaded as a hidden folder called `.git`.
+The information about your project that is not the files themselves is downloaded as a hidden folder called `.git`.
-Any folders that contains a hidden `.git` folder is considered a Git repository.
+Any folder that contains a hidden `.git` folder is considered a Git repository.
-By default all your projects on GitHub are Git repositories.
+By default, all your projects on GitHub are Git repositories.

 You can clone your project to have a local copy using an integrated development environment (IDE) as JupyterLab or the terminal.